digital-work-lab/digital-work-lecture/slides/02-basics-of-individual-work.md

 # Exercise

-Complete the [DigComp](https://digcomp.digital-competence.eu/) test and reflect on the skill frameworks.
+Complete the [DigComp](https://digcomp.digital-competence.eu/){: target="_blank"} test and reflect on the skill frameworks.
 Where do your strengths lie?
 Where are potential gaps?

 <!--
 TODO : prepare mentimeter